This article was updated on September 18, 2018.

 When your employees grow their skill sets, they can become even more valuable to your company as a whole.
 As such, it's always worthwhile for you to invest in training and learning opportunities for your team members.

 4. Provide Employees With Career Development Opportunities and More Responsibility

 Once your employees establish a new skill set, you should give them the opportunity to use these skills in new, challenging situations.
 As a small business owner, you need to learn how to be a mentor who can support employees as they develop their abilities.

 5. Include Employees in Strategy Development and Decision-Making

 Perhaps the best way to engage your employees is to connect them to "the bigger picture" by explaining how their work impacts business growth.
 When you allow employees to take part in big decisions, they will likely be eager to take on more responsibility.

 6. Support Workplace Flexibility and Work-Life Balance

 Your employees will truly appreciate it if you make an effort to accommodate their personal lives.
-If they feel valued by your company, they may be more likely to add value to your company and be more productive overall.
+If they feel valued by your organization, they may be more likely to add value to your organization and be more productive overall.